 Anxious about security for getting on your cruise?
 Don’t worry.
 If you can handle airport security, then going through the cruise line’s process will be easy in comparison.

-In fact, while every port does things a little differently, going through cruise security is much easier than airport security.
+In fact, while every port does things a little differently, going through cruise security is much easier than airport lines.
 From less intrusive screening to no body scanners to being able to pack liquids, cruise security will remind you of how flying used to be.

 For more details, here’s what you can expect come cruise day…